aehrc/fhir-claml/README.md

 ### Known Issues

 * Inherited modifiers are not currently supported

+* UsageKinds and usage attributes (e.g. for +, * or ! suffixes in ICD) are not yet supported

 * In some Linux environments (including docker deployments), you may need to install some packages to properly support UTF-8 encodings.
 Andreas Streichardt provided these commands for inclusion in a Dockerfile to fix this (these can be adapted to Linux commands if you need):
 ```RUN apt-get update && apt-get install -y python3 git openjdk-11-jdk maven jq unzip locales